Written by Gregory Miller

 Mazda’s rotary engines were quite successful, but the company was set back by the oil crisis that took place in 1973 where members of the Organization of Arab Petroleum Exporting Countries enacted an embargo that targeted all nations that were perceived as having supported Israel during the Yom Kippur War.
 Affected countries included Japan, Canada, the Netherlands, the UK, and the US.
 During this time, citizens around the world began to focus on vehicles with better fuel efficiency, causing Mazda’s fuel-guzzling rotary-powered automobiles to lose favor with the public.

 With its fall from grace in the US and foreign markets, Mazda was saved by the timely intervention of the business leaders in Japan like the Sumitomo Keiretsu Group also known as Sumitomo Bank.
 Mazda then focused their energy on manufacturing cars with piston engines and began producing a wide variety of four-cylinder models throughout the 70’s.
 Mazda renewed its focus and began manufacturing rotary engines for sports vehicles.
 It started with the lightweight RX-7 in 1978 and continued forward with the more modern RX-8.
 This change of direction also led to the development of the Mazda Roadster AKA the Mx-5 or Miata, yet another lightweight sports car.
+The owners of Mazda Miata MX-5 must select high quality, durable miata car cover which will give you the protection that you need.
+Order online today!

 Due to Mazda’s financial troubles in the 1960s, they formed a partnership with Ford Motor Company until 2015.
 With Ford holding a 7% financial stake in Mazda, both companies began a series of joint projects.
 The two started cooperating even before their partnership when the Mazda B-Series inspired a Ford Courier variation for the North American market.
 At the beginning of 1976, Mazda sold their Titan and Bongo cab-over trucks with Ford badging.
 In the spring of 1980, Mazda began supplying Ford with manual transaxles.
 Notably, the Mazda Familia platform was utilized in Ford models such as the Escort and the Laser.
 Later, the Capella architecture made its way into Ford’s Probe and Telstar sports models.